rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Memory and performance requirements

-This interface will ensure optimal use of memory and CPU according to the specific capabilities of the system.
+This interface will ensure optimal use of memory and `CPU` according to the specific capabilities of the system.

 ### Quality Control

 - This interface is required to perform static analysis, our preferred tool is Coverity.
 - Have a zero-warning policy with regards to compiling.
-All warnings are required to be treated as error.
+All warnings are required to be treated as errors.
 - Copyright validation is required to be performed, e.g.: Black duck, and FossID.
-- Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
+- Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
 - `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
 - Improvements by any party to the testing suite are required to be fed back.